 Parkmead is another popular neighborhood due to its proximity to downtown Walnut Creek.
 These are mostly smaller, 1950’s homes, although some have been expanded over time.
 This is a link to the map of this area.
 Parkmead Elementary is in the heart of this area.

 Saranap is a very old neighborhood east of downtown Walnut Creek.
 The best way to describe it is eclectic.
 It’s mostly rural feeling, few sidewalks, lots of odd shaped lots and unusual homes.
 Here is a link to the map for this area.
 Most of the Saranap area is in the feeder pattern for Parkmead Elementary, however, there is a portion of the Saranap area on the Lafayette border which falls into the Lafayette School District.
-The schools there are very highly rated, so that small niche is popular and can be rather expensive.
 Kids in that area of the Saranap would attend Burton Valley Elementary, Stanley Middle School and Acalanes High School.

 Downtown Area - The first homes in Walnut Creek date back to the early 1900’s and sit just west of N. California Blvd. off of Almond Ave. and Shuey Ave.
 The homes here tend to be on smaller lots with a lot of character.
 As you might expect, listings in that area are rarer and typically higher in price than other areas of town.
 The wider downtown area includes mostly commercial areas, but there are numerous new construction projects of upscale condos as well.